scotrug/scotrug.github.io/_posts/2016-11-29-edinburgh-8th-december-2016-greg-sutcliffe---foreman-and-community.md

 ---
 layout: post
-title: Edinburgh, 8th December 2016: Greg Sutcliffe - Foreman and Community
+title: Edinburgh, 8th December 2016 - Greg Sutcliffe, Foreman and Community
 ---

 ### *Where and When?*